timganter/c8-sub-directory/README.md

 # Overview

-When running c8 from a sub-directory to test code in a `src` folder one directory up, code coverage doesn't work.
+- When running c8 from a sub-directory to test code in a `src` folder one directory up, code coverage doesn't work.
+- Issue filed in the c8 repo: https://github.com/bcoe/c8/issues/527

 ## Steps to reproduce